foliea/old_c_projects/README.md

 ## my_select

 A termcaps item selector.
-Takes the parameters, convert it to a selectable list.
+It takes the parameters and convert them into a selectable list.

   ```
   $ ./my_select "lol" "test "etc"